July 27, 2023

 As our society grows more digital, enterprises relying on cloud storage are more susceptible to threats.
 Since risk can never be completely eradicated, insider threats, attacker extrusion, and inadvertent or careless data disclosure are three frequent scenarios behind security breaches.
 As security becomes one of the biggest barriers to cloud adoption, businesses are hesitant to share data with their partners.
 With this transition, Cloud DLP offers an approach to safeguard sensitive information that many businesses exchange on SaaS, IaaS, and PaaS platforms.
 Such advancements in data loss prevention methods further detect complex cyberattacks that get past enterprises’ cybersecurity controls as our society evolves.

-Why is Data Loss Prevention important?
+What is Data Loss Prevention (DLP)?

-Data loss prevention is a technology that helps keep your confidential data safe from leaks and loss.
 DLP solutions can automatically detect and block unauthorized access to sensitive information, such as social security numbers or credit card numbers, before it even being sent out of your organization.
+The practice of data loss prevention entails detecting and preventing data breaches, exfiltration, or unwanted destruction of sensitive data.

 With more businesses adopting cloud computing services, which often store data in remote servers rather than local computers, DLP solutions are more important than ever to prevent massive data breaches.
 DLP is able to help with the following: